Dortmunder Philharmoniker: Music

 The Dortmunder Philharmiker perform regular concerts and also concerts for young listeners, Familienkonzerte (family concerts) for people from five years up, and Konzerte für junge Leute (concerts for young people).

-In October 2006 they toured in China, in Shanghai and Beijing among others, conducted by Arthur Fagen.

-In 2010 they participated in the Festival Klangvocal with music of Hans Werner Henze and Richard Wagner.
+In 2010, the orchestra participated in the Festival Klangvocal with music of Hans Werner Henze and Richard Wagner.
 Henze's Symphony No. 5, Wagner's Wesendonck Lieder in Henze's version, and the first act of Die Walküre were performed with soloists Angela Denoke and Stig Andersen, conducted by Jac van Steen.
-It is part of a project begun in 2009 to perform all symphonies of Henze, whose mother was born in nearby Witten.
+This was part of a project begun in 2009 to perform the complete symphonies of Henze (whose mother was born in nearby Witten).

+The current principal conductor of the orchestra is Jordan de Souza, as of 1 August 2025.

-The Dortmunder Philharmoniker recorded a CD in 2010, works of Antonín Dvořák, including his Symphony No. 6 and concert overtures.
+The Dortmunder Philharmoniker has commercially recorded works of Antonín Dvořák, including his Symphony No. 6 and concert overtures.